-Today the glass is called the Superleggero Loire, because in the meantime it turned out that it’s not only perfect for the Istrian gold, but also for Sauvignon.
+Today the glass is called the Superleggero Loire because in the meantime it turned out that it’s not only perfect for the Istrian gold, but also for Sauvignon.

 Young Malvasia is commonly compared with Sauvignon Blanc.
 Istrian Malvasia wines are typically fresh with fruity primary aromas of apple and apricot.

-They are very food friendly and pair well with seafood and white fish.
+They are very food-friendly and pair well with seafood and whitefish.
 Commonly called “basic wines“, every winery in Istria, from the biggest players to the smallest garage winery, produces Malvasia of its own.

 For years, it was considered that Malvasia wines last for one summer only as the audience still prefers to enjoy the freshness of Malvasia as young as possible.
-However, time has shown that a good wine is simply a good wine, and a good Malvasia in a good vintage can age in the bottle and further balance and deepen.
+However, the time has shown that good wine is simply a good wine, and a good Malvasia in a good vintage can age in the bottle and further balance and deepen.

 Most renowned winemakers today grow Malvasia.
 In addition to the basic ones, aged Malvasia wines are also produced.
 They are usually in the higher price range than the affordable young Malvasia wines.
-These are not your everyday wines, but they are neither overly full-bodied, overly mature, over extracted nor alcoholic.
+These are not your everyday wines, but they are neither overly full-bodied, overly mature, over-extracted nor alcoholic.

 The most extreme example shows that you can store Malvasia in amphorae as well.
 The Georgian amphorae is buried under the ground and in it Istrian Malvasia develops.
 Until recently it would have been unthinkable, but today it has become a reality.